CloudLabs-Samples/EduLabs/Hashicorp/Azure/Module 6: Define Input Variables.md

 In this module, you learnt about:

    - Input Variables
-   - Define those variables in the main configuration
+   - How to Define those variables in the main configuration